Oil ETF investors, not just OPEC, hold sway over crude market

 There is a risk, however, that their bets could unravel and send oil prices tumbling again because of a market constellation where spot prices may head lower, but storage bottlenecks make futures contracts months ahead more expensive.

-Some market participants warn that if that happens, the U.S. benchmark could slide towards $20 from around $47 now.
+Some market participants warn that if that happens, the U.S. benchmark CLc.1 could slide towards $20 (13 pounds) from around $47 now.

-Holdings in exchange traded financial products have soared since the beginning of the year, especially highly-leveraged ones such as VelocityShares 3x Long Crude Oil ETN. according to data from Morningstar investment research firm.
+Holdings in exchange traded financial products have soared since the beginning of the year, especially highly-leveraged ones such as VelocityShares 3x Long Crude Oil ETN UWTI.P. according to data from Morningstar investment research firm.

 Reuters analysis of weekly flows data shows investors have been boosting positions in several long funds, while unwinding short positions over the past four weeks.